-■ Viewing Panoramas
+Viewing Panoramas

-To zoom in on a panorama in full-frame playback, press the $\bf Q$ button and use the $\bf Q$ and $\bf Q$ buttons to zoom in and out.
+In full-frame playback, you can use the rear command dial to zoom panoramas in or out.
 Alternatively, you can play the panorama back using the selector.

 Press the selector down to start playback and press again to pause.
 While playback is paused, you can scroll the panorama manually by pressing the selector left or right; vertical panoramas will scroll vertically, horizontal panoramas horizontally.
 To exit to full-frame playback, press the selector up.